dcycle/drupal_yext/README.md

 Limitations
 -----

 Because of a limitation in the version of the Yext API we are using, we will silently avoid making any requests with an offset above 9999.
+Yext has told me to do the following:

+> The issue is that for Live API, the offset cannot be higher than 9,950 (see here in our documentation: https://www.screencast.com/t/gIKfp1jf).
+>
+> Since you are using v2 of our API- I would suggest making a GET call to the Entities: List endpoint (as opposed to Locations: List) in order to use the pageToken​ parameter more info here).
+Here is the full link to the Documentation for your reference: https://developer.yext.com/docs/live-api/#operation/LiveKnowledgeApiServer.listEntities

+This has not yet implemented in this module, so we are stuck with a maximum of 9999 items per call.

 Usage
 -----